ashorb/jpaint/README.md

 **Strategy pattern used for painting shapes to canvas:**
 PaintCanvas, IPaintStrategy, ShapePainter, PaintRectangle, PaintEllipse, PaintTriangle

-**Observer pattern used for decoupling PaintCanvas and repaint() from ShapeList:**
+**Observer pattern used for decoupling PaintCanvas and repaint() from ShapeList and MoveShape:**
-PaintCanvas, ShapeList, Main, IShapeListObserver, IShapeListSubject
+PaintCanvas, ShapeList, MoveShape, Main, ObserverSubject, IShapeListObserver, IShapeListSubject